Updated March 31, 2026

 - Workers' compensation is required for businesses with 3 or more employees in New Mexico, with exemptions for sole proprietors, partners, real estate salespersons, and farm/ranch laborers.

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, so app developers leasing office or coworking space may need evidence of coverage.
+- Most commercial leases in New Mexico require proof of general liability coverage, so app developers leasing office or coworking space may need evidence of coverage.

 - Commercial auto minimum liability limits in New Mexico are $25,000/$50,000/$10,000 if a business vehicle is used for client visits, equipment transport, or other covered operations.